hackclub/hackclub/workshops/battleship_guessing_game/README.md

   int row = 0;
 }
 ```

+This code:

+- Prompts the user for input
+- Uses `Console.ReadLine()` to accept user input
+- Converts their letter to uppercase
-Get the user input for the row letter and make it upper case.
-Also, create a row integer and set it to 0.
-We will use it in a moment.
+- Initializes an intege variable called `row` and sets it to 0.
+We'll use this variable in a moment.

+Next, add the following 3 lines:

 ```csharp
 try